TheLakeMan/Hyperion/IMPLEMENTATION_STATUS.md

 ## Conclusion

-The TinyAI framework provides a solid foundation for running AI models on resource-constrained devices.
+The Hyperion framework provides a solid foundation for running AI models on resource-constrained devices.
 With 4-bit quantization, it achieves significant memory savings without substantial accuracy loss for many applications.
 The modular design allows for future extensions and optimizations.

-The focus on completing memory optimization for large models will enable TinyAI to handle models with billions of parameters on devices with limited memory, further extending the framework's capabilities and use cases.
+The focus on completing memory optimization for large models will enable Hyperion to handle models with billions of parameters on devices with limited memory, further extending the framework's capabilities and use cases.

 ## Recent Development Progress (April 2025)